abdulrahman9966/tele-med-app/README.md

 # tele-med-app
 A Tele-Clinic Android application that provides a platform for the user to get reliable medical advice from doctors enabling users to communicate with relevant doctors in a recorded video chat session

+Simulated teleclinic application developed on ANDROID platform provides virtual patient-doctor interactions.
+It is difficult to find proper medical advice on the internet.
+Even when we find a relevant information, there is an issue with the reliability of this information.
+Caduceus mobile application provides a platform for the user to get reliable medical advice from professional doctors.
+This application enables users to search for relevant professional doctors and communicate with them in a video chat session.
+Users are allowed to chat with a doctor if online or they can book an appointment at a convenient date and time agreed by the user and their doctor of interest.
+The video chat session is recorded and saved in the cloud for future reference.
+Beside the basic functionality, this application stores data in a secure cloud encrypted with 256 bit AES, uses asynchronous calls for simple smooth video chat, highly enhanced User Interface and User Experience (UI/UX), real-time data server, advanced search implementation and well-designed architecture.

 #Poster
 ![image](https://user-images.githubusercontent.com/5493876/39847423-2664f516-53c7-11e8-9d48-adb838c943ef.png)